LLMAR: A Tuning-Free Recommendation Framework for Sparse and Text-Rich Industrial Domains: Introduction

-Recently, the emergence of Large Language Models (LLMs), which possess extensive world knowledge and advanced reasoning capabilities, has opened new avenues for addressing this challenge \cite{fi17060252, 10.1145/3678004, peng-etal-2025-survey}.
-LLMs demonstrate superior task performance even in zero-shot settings \cite{wei2022finetunedlanguagemodelszeroshot, sun-etal-2023-chatgpt, kocmi-federmann-2023-large}, and their integration into recommender systems is rapidly advancing.
-Currently, this integration is generally categorized into three paradigms \cite{10.1007/s11280-024-01291-2}.
-The first is the Generative Recommender (or Knowledge Enhancer) \cite{10.1145/3523227.3546767, rajput2023recommender, zheng2024adapting, 10.1145/3705328.3748068}.
-These models integrate collaborative filtering information with world knowledge in the parameter space by leveraging the features and generative capabilities of pre-trained LLMs.
-The second is LLM as Ranker \cite{bao2023tallrec, gao2025llm4rerank, hou2024large, 10.1145/3705328.3748055}.
-In this approach, candidates are first narrowed down by traditional, robust, and lightweight recommendation models (such as Matrix Factorization \cite{10.1145/3038912.3052569}, Sequential Recommendation \cite{10.1145/3695719.3695727, 10.1145/3357384.3357895}, or GNN-based methods \cite{10.1145/3397271.3401063}), followed by reranking using an LLM.
-This paradigm offers ease of implementation and allows for flexible control via prompting.
-The third, which is the focus of this study, is LLM-enhanced Retrieval \cite{li2023gpt4rec, bao2025bi, han-etal-2025-rethinking, 10.1145/3746252.3761369}.
-Applying frameworks such as Retrieval-Augmented Generation (RAG) and Agent systems, this approach performs item retrieval using queries or embeddings generated by an LLM.
-Particular attention is being paid to approaches that attempt to extract semantic preferences by moving away from ID-based representations and employing natural language profile generation or query-based retrieval \cite{10.1145/3746252.3761369, 10.1145/3711896.3737024}.
+Recently, the emergence of Large Language Models (LLMs), possessing extensive world knowledge and reasoning capabilities, has opened new avenues for this challenge \cite{fi17060252, 10.1145/3678004, peng-etal-2025-survey}.
+LLMs demonstrate superior zero-shot task performance \cite{wei2022finetunedlanguagemodelszeroshot, sun-etal-2023-chatgpt, kocmi-federmann-2023-large}, rapidly advancing their integration into recommender systems across three general paradigms \cite{10.1007/s11280-024-01291-2}.
+The first is the Generative Recommender \cite{10.1145/3523227.3546767, rajput2023recommender, zheng2024adapting, 10.1145/3705328.3748068}, which integrates collaborative filtering with world knowledge in the parameter space by leveraging pre-trained LLM capabilities.
+The second is LLM as Ranker \cite{bao2023tallrec, gao2025llm4rerank, hou2024large, 10.1145/3705328.3748055}, where candidates are initially narrowed by robust, lightweight models (e.g., Matrix Factorization \cite{10.1145/3038912.3052569}, Sequential Recommendation \cite{10.1145/3695719.3695727, 10.1145/3357384.3357895}, or GNNs \cite{10.1145/3397271.3401063}), followed by LLM reranking for flexible, prompt-based control.
+The third, our focus, is LLM-enhanced Retrieval \cite{li2023gpt4rec, bao2025bi, han-etal-2025-rethinking, 10.1145/3746252.3761369}.
+Utilizing frameworks like Retrieval-Augmented Generation (RAG) and Agents, it retrieves items via LLM-generated queries or embeddings, focusing on extracting semantic preferences through natural language profiles instead of ID-based representations \cite{10.1145/3746252.3761369, 10.1145/3711896.3737024}.